 (See Section 0602.15.20).
-The worker should also note in INRHODES in the CLOG the date the AP-175 was signed and sent to the SSA.
-Reminder instructions may be inputted into the TIKL function of SPEC menu in INRHODES regarding the date on which a follow-up on the application process is due.
+The worker should also note in the eligibility system the date the AP-175 was signed and sent to the SSA.
+Reminder instructions may be inputted into the eligibility system regarding the date on which a follow-up on the application process is due.